Quick Answer: What Should a Mobile App Development RFP Include?

 You do not need to reveal every financial detail, but vendors need enough budget context to recommend the right scope.
 State whether you are looking for a lean MVP, a growth-stage product, or a complex multi-role platform.
 Mention must-have launch timing, phased release preferences, and areas where quality cannot be compromised.

 Before sending the RFP, use the Custom Software Cost Estimator to pressure-test how platform count, integrations, admin tooling, QA depth, and support expectations affect budget.
-For broader budget drivers, compare your scope against the custom software development cost guide.
+For mobile-specific budget bands, compare your assumptions against the mobile app development cost guide, then use the MVP Scope Builder to separate launch-critical workflows from later roadmap items.

 Mobile App Development RFP Checklist